What Is a SONIC Franchise?

 Since its humble beginnings in the 1950s, SONIC has always been about customization.
 We offer thousands of options on our drink menu alone.
 As SONIC utilizes technology to further customize the customer experience, we will have the ability to tailor promotions and specials to a specific individual.
 Our POPS (point of personalized service) system is being upgraded system-wide and will add targeted messaging and customized promotions using mobile technology and social media.

 BLADE five-daypart strategy

-Because SONIC maximizes all five dayparts through its BLADE (breakfast, lunch, afternoon, dinner and evening) strategy, the ROI for a SONIC Drive-In is considerably more than a typical QSR franchise.
+Because SONIC maximizes all five dayparts through its BLADE (breakfast, lunch, afternoon, dinner and evening) strategy, the ROI for a SONIC Drive-In remains strong.
 “SONIC customers use us more broadly, rather than just breakfast, lunch or dinner.
 It’s given us a great platform to use our innovation to be able to make each of those dayparts more relevant.
 There are dollars to be spent or consumed, and SONIC is a great choice.
-Our menu variety is outstanding,” says Senior Vice President of Development Drew Ritger.
+Our menu variety is outstanding,” says Vice President of Real Estate and Development Johnny Jones.

 As we enter the digital age, SONIC’s investment in technology will build an interactive environment that will take customization to another level.
 Our business is built on personal relationships, and technology can add another layer to that experience.
 Mobile ordering and payment will offer even more customization for our customers, making it easier to order their SONIC menu favorites, as well as create a personalized digital advertising platform that enables us to push tailored promotions to individual customers.